opnsense/docs/source/manual/logging.rst

 In **System->Settings->Logging** you can also set a remote log server to send your log files to.
 Choose a **Source Address** if needed and fill in the **Remote Syslog Server** field.
-Via **Remote Syslog Contents** you can choose which kinds of logs to send.
+Via **Remote Syslog Contents** you can choose which kind of logs to send.

 -----------
 Plugin Logs